I’ve been a literary translator since 2008. My working languages are English, French and Italian (native speaker).

 From October 2013 to December 2015 I was in the national board of secretaries of S.Trad.E.
 Sindacato Traduttori Editoriali (Literary Translators’ Union), and I am an ordinary member of the Associazione Italiana Traduttori e Interpreti (AITI) (Association of Translators and Interpreters) since 2011.

-The latest works coming out of my workshop are the translation Arabi senza Dio.
+The latest works coming out of my workshop were the translation Arabi senza Dio.
 Ateismo e libertà di culto in Medio Oriente by Brian Whitaker (Corpo60, 2015), and the collection Dal nostro corrispondente a Londra.
 Karl Marx giornalista per la ‘New York Daily Tribune’ (Corpo60, 2014 and 2016).

 In 2012 I translated Consigli a un aspirante scrittore, a selection of essays and diary entries by Virginia Woolf (for BUR publishers), and monographs and articles for Il Mulino publishing house and the Rivista del Mulino, for 451 / La Rivista dei Libri and for Cluster | City, Design, Innovation, an online review of architecture and urban planning.